BERKELEY -- Rita Moreno is a liar.

 The comment might delight Moreno, who closed the audience Q-and-A session at the end of the program by saying, "We need to help people more.
 We pulled ourselves up by our bootstraps and we were lucky."

-But it was far more than luck that brought Moreno at the age of 5 from a life she loved in Puerto Rico to the heady, well-manicured,
+But it was far more than luck that brought Moreno at the age of 5 from a life she loved in Puerto Rico to the heady, well-manicured, well-read lady she is today.

 First, there was a mother, determined to improve her daughter's -- and her own -- prospects.
 There were artists from a variety of genres, who inspired or irritated her into achievement.
 There was her innate sense of accomplishment.